indiragothi/BlackCoffer-Work/03-Power BI Dashboard/README.md

-# 📊 Power BI Dashboard Projects
+# 📊 Power BI Dashboard Using DAX Queries

 This repository contains two Power BI dashboard projects created using different data modeling and visualization techniques — one focused on basic reporting and the other on advanced DAX-based analytics.